kguddeta/IntegerToSentence/README.md

 # NumberToString
-C++ program that convert a number to a string
+C++ program that convert a an integer number to a sentence

 Input : 123890